Trump, Putin discuss possible new nuclear accord: White House

 She called it an "overall positive conversation."

-The two men, who last chatted informally at a dinner of world leaders in Buenos Aires on Dec 1, also discussed briefly the report by US Special Counsel Robert Mueller that concluded Trump did not collude with Russia during his 2016 presidential campaign.
+The two men, who last chatted informally at a dinner of world leaders in Buenos Aires on Dec 1, briefly talked about the report Mueller report that concluded Trump did not collude with Russia during his 2016 presidential campaign.

-The Mueller probe discussion was "essentially in the context of that it's over and there was no collusion, which I'm pretty sure both leaders were very well aware of long before this call took place," said Sanders.
+The Mueller probe discussion was "essentially in the context of that it's over and there was no collusion, which I'm pretty sure both leaders were very well aware of long before this call took place," Sanders said.

+The Kremlin confirmed the two leaders talked and highlighted in its statement that the call was initiated by Washington.
+It said the two leaders agreed to maintain contacts on different levels and expressed satisfaction with the "businesslike and constructive nature" of the conversation.

 The New START treaty required the United States and Russia to cut their deployed strategic nuclear warheads to no more than 1,550, the lowest level in decades, and limit delivery systems - land- and submarine-based missiles and nuclear-capable bombers.